nss-day-cohort-20/group-project-theme-park-2-funnelcake/README.md

 ## Getting Started

-> **Pro Tip:** If you find yourself writing logic one the first day of the sprint, then you did not spend enough time planning, and gaining clarification on the acceptance criteria.
+> **Pro Tip:** If you find yourself writing logic on the first day of the sprint, then you did not spend enough time planning, and gaining clarification on the acceptance criteria.

 1. Review the [product owner's tickets](https://github.com/nashville-software-school/group-project-theme-park/issues)
 1. Create Firebase account for your team upload the boilerplate JSON data for use in this application.